By: Barry Ward, Leader, Production Business Management & Director, OSU Income Tax Schools

 Prevented Planting Crop Insurance Indemnity Payments

-- Taxpayer receives the crop insurance proceeds in the same tax year the crops are damaged.
+- The taxpayer receives the crop insurance proceeds in the same tax year the crops are damaged.

-- Taxpayer shows that under their normal business practice they would have included income from the damaged crops in any tax year following the year the damage occurred.
+- The taxpayer shows that under their normal business practice they would have included income from the damaged crops in any tax year following the year the damage occurred.

 One big problem with these crop insurance proceeds is that a producer can’t divide it between years.
 It is either claimed in the year the damage occurred and the crop insurance proceeds were received or it is all deferred until the following year.
 The election to defer recognition of crop insurance proceeds that qualify is an all or nothing election for each trade or business IRS Revenue Ruling 74-145, 1971-1.

 Tax planning options for producers depend a great deal on past income and future income prospects.
 Producers that have lower taxable income in the last 3 years (or tax brackets that weren’t completely filled) may want to consider claiming the prevented planting insurance proceeds this year and using Income Averaging to spread some of this year’s income into the prior 3 years.
 Producers that have had a high income in the past 3 years and will experience high net income in 2019 may consider deferring these insurance proceeds to 2020 if they feel that this year may have lower farm net income.